 Thinking of DIY this bank holiday?
 Make sure you have the right home insurance – here are seven things to remember.
-Emerald home insurance offers you optional accidental damage cover, pet damage cover, public liability cover and free home emergency cover.
+Emerald home insurance offers you optional accidental damage cover, pet damage cover, public liability cover and home emergency cover.

 As August draws to a close, many of us will be thinking about those jobs that we were going to do ‘in the summer’.
 In fact, more than 31 million adults will be tackling home improvement jobs this weekend, with an average of five items on their to-do lists.